sandboxie-plus/sandboxie-docs/docs/Content/SbieCtrl_HideMessage.md

 The first parameter is mandatory, specifies the id of the SBIE Messages to be hidden.

-The second parameter is optional, displayed as "Message Text" in UI.
-In SBIE plus if it is set only messages with text matching will be hidden, otherwise all instances of this message will be hidden.
+The second parameter is optional.
+If specified in Sandboxie Plus, only messages that match the text will be hidden, otherwise all occurrences of the message will be hidden.

 Related Sandboxie Plus setting: Global Settings > General Config > Notifications > SBIE Messages